SMU vs. West Virginia College Basketball Predictions & Picks - November 20

 SMU vs. West Virginia Predictions & Picks: Spread, Total - November 20

-Monday's game between the SMU Mustangs (3-1) and West Virginia Mountaineers (2-1) matching up at Suncoast Credit Union Arena has a projected final score of 70-67 (based on our computer prediction) in favor of SMU, who is listed as a small favorite by our model.
-The game will begin at 8:30 PM ET on November 20.
+Monday's contest that pits the SMU Mustangs (3-1) against the West Virginia Mountaineers (2-1) at Suncoast Credit Union Arena has a projected final score of 71-67 (based on our computer prediction) in favor of SMU, who is a slight favorite in this matchup according to our model.
+Game time is at 8:30 PM on November 20.

-According to our computer prediction, West Virginia projects to cover the 3.5-point spread in its matchup versus SMU.
-The over/under is currently listed at 143.5, and the two teams are projected to go under that total.
+According to our computer prediction, SMU is a good bet to cover the point spread, which is currently listed at 3.5.
+The two teams are projected to fall short of the 143.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!